 My husband and I recently purchased a used car.
 He makes an annual income of $63,000 and I am a full-time, unemployed student.
-Because he had zero credit and I had student loans on creating a small credit score, we were only able to sign jointly for the car.
+Because he had zero credit and I had student loans and a low credit score, we were only able to sign jointly for the car.
 He was told being the co-signer would be a great way to start earning credit.
 He’s tried to get a credit card but continues to be denied for lack of credit.
 We’ve had the car now for four months and all payments have been on-time.
 We just ran his credit looking at refinancing the car to a lower interest rate and the account is there, but he still does not have a credit score.
 Our bank suggested contacting you to see how long it takes before he will begin earning a credit score.

 The primary loan holder and cosigner share equal responsibility for the debt, and the loan will appear on both your credit report and hers.
 As a result, it will help him build a credit history.
 However, it takes time for that credit history to develop sufficiently to calculate credit scores.